 NETGEAR routers have some standard status LEDs:

-Understanding the condition and activity patterns signaled by these front-panel LEDs is crucial for accurately diagnosing connection problems.
+Understanding the condition and activity patterns signalled by these front-panel LEDs is crucial for accurately diagnosing connection problems.

 Power LED Meanings